klimick/decode/README.md

 print_r($personShape);
 ```

-`$` sign means root of object.
+The `$` sign means root of object.
 You can use just `$` when you want to change decoded structure nesting:

 ```php
 $messengerD = shape(